 The ornate and elaborate detailing of the gopuram (tower) above the entrance is a sight to behold, making it popular among the architecture lovers, apart from the tourists and Hindu immigrants in Singapore.
 The boundary walls of the temple are graced by sacred cow sculptures while the six-tiers of the gopuram has intricate plasterwork images of Brahma (the creator), Vishnu (the preserver) and Shiva (the destroyer).

-Due to its religious significance, marvellous architecture and vibrant exteriors, this magnificent temple had been accorded the status of a National Monument by the Singaporean authorities.
-It has been a vital part of the Hindu community in Singapore, serving as a Registry of Marriages for Hindu at a time when the temple was the only authority that could recognise Hindu marriages, and refuge for new immigrants to Singapore during colonial times.
-Along with its religious function, this iconic temple plays a crucial role in promoting various social, cultural and educational activities.
-The Thimiti, or fire walking ceremony, held a week before the festival of Diwali in October-November is one of the grandest occasions celebrated at this temple.
+Sri Mahamariamman Temple of Singapore has been accorded the status of a National Monument by the Singaporean authorities.
+Since its inception in 1862, the grand temple served as a Registry of Marriages for Hindu at a time when the temple was the only authority that could recognise Hindu marriages, and refuge for new immigrants to Singapore during colonial times.
+The Thimithi, or fire walking ceremony, held a week before the festival of Diwali in October-November is one of the grandest occasions celebrated at Sri Maha Mariamman Temple.

 Compare quotes from upto 3 travel agents for free